shushtain/kobza/README.md

 - `YAML` doesn't handle inline Markdown well.

 For now, I've developed my own [ColSON syntax](https://github.com/shushtain/colson-vscode) and [ColSON parser](https://github.com/shushtain/colson-pip).
 These handle the special files you might have spotted in the repository.
 They are essentially `.txt` files parsed line-by-line into Python objects, which are then converted into appropriate HTML elements using recipes in `parser.py`.

+If you wish to help me create lessons, you can provide them in any format.

 <!-- ## Resources -->